helium/HIP/0028-consensus-reward-adjustments.md

    supply, it is not predictable and also continuously impacts the max supply since the halvings are tied to blocks not epochs.
-3. Over rewards other network participants - The relative allocation of rewards to community members (hotspot owners and consensus members) is reduced relative to investors (HST holders) any time epochs go long.
+3. Over rewards other network participants - The relative allocation of rewards to community members (Hotspot owners and consensus members) is reduced relative to investors (HST holders) any time epochs go long.
 The success of Helium depends on the cooperation of both groups and as such the relative earnings between the two should remain consistent.